Floodgate: inference for model-free variable importance: Methodology

 \end{theorem} The proof can be found in Appendix~\ref{pf:thm:main_general}.
-Note that the additional assumption beyond Theorem~\ref{thm:main} of $\EE{\Varc{Y (\mu(X,Z)-\Ec{\mu(X,Z)}{Z})}{\Xnoj}}>0$ is only needed for $n^{-1/2}$-rate coverage validity \emph{uniformly} over $K>1$, and could be removed for the same result for any fixed $K>1$.
-In general we expect larger values of $K$ to produce more accurate LCBs, but we found the difference between $K=2$ and $K=\infty$ to be surprisingly small and, of course, it will always be computationally faster to use smaller $K$.
+In general we expect larger values of $K$ to produce more accurate LCBs, but we found the difference between $K=2$ and $K=\infty$ to be surprisingly small in our simulations and, of course, it will always be computationally faster to use smaller $K$.
+Although Theorem~\ref{thm:main_general} is a pointwise result holding for any fixed $K>1$, it can be generalized to a uniform result over all $K>1$ with miscoverage bounded by a $n^{-1/2}$ rate using higher moment conditions and a variance lower bound assumption; see Appendix \ref{sec:rate} for details.}